TeresaWehmeier/kickstarter_analysis/README.md

 <img src ="https://github.com/TeresaWehmeier/kickstarter_analysis/blob/main/Resources/Outcomes_vs_Goals.png" width="60%" height="40%">

-This unexpected fluctuation required a deeper look at the data and found a significantg number of outliers above $5000 goal levels.
-The two box charts below show the successful goals for all plays; the first showing a significant number of outliers; the second excludes outliers above $6000, providing a better visual distribution of the data around the median.
-The outliers were distorting the successful goal range that suggests goals above $5000 might be successful; removing the outliers shows that is not the case, and that a goal range of $1000 - $3500 is more realistic.
+This unexpected fluctuation required a deeper look at the data and found a number of outliers above $5000 goal levels.
+The two box charts below show the successful goals for all plays; the first includes outliers; the second excludes outliers above $6000, which provides a better visual distribution of the data around the median.
+The outliers distort the successful goal range, and suggests goals above $5000 might be successful; removing the outliers shows that is not the case, and that a goal range of $1000 - $3500 is more realistic.

 #### Box Charts
 The first box chart includes outliers.